 |

 Foreign lawyers who want to obtain a doctoral degree in Germany, usually first have to complete general postgraduate studies in German law for foreign lawyers (magister programs).
 During this time they may already look for a doctorate supervisor.
-Afterwards they may prepare a doctoral thesis in German language; only a few universities accept doctoral theses in legal science in English.
-Special doctoral study programs are not common in the field of legal science.
-However, some German universities and some consortiums of Max Planck Institutes and local universities offer them.
-Despite their English label, some require advanced German language skills, while others only require English language skills.
-Free paid doctoral research positions are usually especially advertised (e.g. in the PhDGermany Database of the DAAD).
-See for further information the special web page of the DAAD.
+Afterwards they may prepare their doctoral thesis in German language; only a few universities accept doctoral theses in legal science in English.
+Structured doctoral study programs are not common in the field of legal science, but some German universities offer them.
+Some require advanced German language skills, others only English.
+Vacant paid doctoral research positions are usually especially advertised (e.g. in the PhDGermany Database of the DAAD).
+See for further information on doctoral studies in Germany the special web page of the DAAD.

 |